Table of Contents

 Approved Training Courses (not CE)

-Persons on Illness Benefit are only allowed to participate on approved Training Courses with the permission and approval of the Department of Employment Affairs and Social Protection.
+Persons on Illness Benefit are only allowed to participate on approved Training Courses with the permission and approval of the Department of Social Protection.
 This ‘permission to train’ must be received before you can start the approved training course.

 While on the course, if you continue to be entitled to payment of Illness Benefit, the payment will continue.
 Participants will not receive any training allowance for participation on the course.